andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - Delete Channel has dependencies on Messages and Characters
 - Delete User has dependencies on Messages and Characters
-- Switch content-type and accept to validate if present.
 - Default to int for config file (no env var set)
 - QueryParamExtractor no error.
 QueryParamExtractorRequired error.
 - Need an err msg somewhere when a container fails so example int tests in travis can easily tell why the app didn't start